ark-network/arkdev.info/docs/learn/concepts.md

 A VTXO should appear on-chain only if the owner decided to unilaterally exit the Ark.

-A VTXO is locked by a taproot script that must contain these kinds of spending conditions:
+A VTXO is locked by a [taproot](https://bips.dev/341/) script that must contain the following spending conditions:
+- unspendable key path
+- any script path must be either a **redeem** or a **forfeit**

 #### Redeem
 A redeem closure allows the owner of a VTXO to spend it unilaterally, without the collaboration of the server and must respect the following rules: